vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg/index.md

 * JDK 8 or 11
 * Spring Boot 2.1 or above
 * Spring Boot for Apache Geode
-* A running Tanzu GemFire service instance on TAS
+* A running VMware GemFire service instance on TAS

 ###  1. Download the Hello, World!
 Example